Eyelid Surgery (Blepharoplasty)

 Men and women who consider eyelid surgery are typically interested in reversing signs of aging that form around the eyes, which include excess skin, skin laxity, and fat accumulation.
 Candidates may have cosmetic concerns regarding the upper eyelids, lower eyelids, or both.
 Since there are multiple surgical and non-surgical options available to improve the appearance of the orbital region, many patients choose to combine eyelid surgery with one or more additional procedures.

-The appearance of the upper eyelids is often significantly influenced by the position of the brow, in which case our plastic surgeons—John M. Sarbak, MD and Amy Simon, MD—may recommend brow lift surgery.
+The appearance of the upper eyelids is often significantly influenced by the position of the brow, in which case our plastic surgeon—John M. Sarbak, MD—may recommend brow lift surgery.
 Strategic injections of BOTOX® Cosmetic can be utilized around the eyes, especially to treat wrinkles between the eyebrows and lateral to the eyes.
 Cosmetic dermal fillers, such as JUVÉDERM® and Restylane®, can help to fill hollowed areas where the lower eyelids meet the cheeks.
 For patients who wish to dramatically improve the elevation of the cheeks, a facelift may be performed.
 In certain situations, the skin itself can be tightened with a laser or chemical peel.
-During the consultation process, Dr. Sarbak or Dr. Simon will perform a physical exam, carefully review your cosmetic concerns, and recommend which procedure or procedures can best meet your needs.
+During the consultation process, Dr. Sarbak will perform a physical exam, carefully review your cosmetic concerns, and recommend which procedure or procedures can best meet your needs.

 The Eyelid Surgery Procedure